 Save on moving services

-If you’re moving a long distance, you could research whether a moving container service or shared truck saves you money.
-If you are moving locally, you might use an app that connects you to people who have a truck and moving experience.
-Or you could move smaller things yourself and use a mover for the most cumbersome items.
+If you are moving a long distance, consider researching whether a moving container service or shared truck will save you money.
+Moving locally?
+It may make sense to use an app that connects you to people with a truck and moving experience.
+Or you might move smaller things yourself and use a mover for bigger items.

 Trim your belongings